 A Huge Sculpture of the Virgin Mary is Adorned with Thousands of Flowers March 17 and 18

-For two days, from 4:00pm onward into evening, the Fallas commissions who helped create the monuments and sculptures visit a statue of the Virgin Mary, stories high.
-They offer flowers to her and a team completes the design of her cape as they carefully place each stem.
+For two days, from 4:00pm onward into the evening, the Fallas commissions, who helped create the monuments and sculptures, visit a statue of the Virgin Mary, stories high.
+They offer flowers to her, and a team completes the design of her cape as they carefully place each stem.

 Fallas Fact: the Virgin Mary sculpture is 49 feet, or 15 meters, tall.

-There is a Friendly Street Lights Decoration Competition in the Ruzafa Neighorhood
+There is a Friendly Street Lights Decoration Competition in the Ruzafa Neighborhood

 It felt a little like Christmas with all the lights up in the streets of the Ruzafa neighborhood, in particular.
 We learned it's because there's a competition for the best lights.
 We learned two communities within Ruzafa, in particular, are usually the ones competing for the top prize.

-It’s not uncommon to see the name of a company in light at the start or end of a street, like Amstel.
-They sometimes provide sponsorship to help with the cost of the light creations, hence the name of the company is then displayed on the street.
+It's not uncommon to see the name of a company in lights at the start or end of a street, like Amstel.
+They sometimes provide sponsorship to help with the cost of the light creations.
+Hence the name of the company is then displayed on the street.